Is Computer Vision the Future of the DIY Unboxing Experience?

 However, product unboxing often goes way beyond the simple act of unpacking a new product.
 When the buyer receives a more complicated product – which could be anything from a tent to a coffee machine to a car – they usually have to figure out how to put it together, adjust any settings, and use the product correctly.
 In these cases, it is essential that the product unboxing experience should include clear instructions for how to get started with their purchase.
 With a growing number of DIY enthusiasts purchasing consumer electronics, this type of hands-on guidance is in high demand.

 It’s not just some little extras.
-Brands have recognized that the unboxing experience is a key element in the sales process.
+Brands have recognized that having memorable unboxing experiences is a key element in the sales process.
 DIY unboxing and setup can reduce costly technician visits or call center inquiries, and avoid costly no-fault-found (NFF) returns, which, according to Accenture, accounts for 68% of products returned to the manufacturer.
 In addition, a positive unboxing process has been proven to engage customers emotionally and enhance the overall customer experience (CX).

 The Rise of Unboxing Videos